YUANZHUO-BNU/TeachableMachine_with_MQTTWSS_and_HomeAssistant/README.md

 ## Acknowledgments

-This repository is based on [kasperkamperman/MobileCameraTemplate](https://github.com/kasperkamperman/MobileCameraTemplate)
+The camera part is based on [kasperkamperman/MobileCameraTemplate](https://github.com/kasperkamperman/MobileCameraTemplate)